Located: Administration Bldg., B203

 Tuition is due and payable before the semester/session begins.
 Payment, in full, may be made in cash (US Currency only), personal check, bank/cashier’s check, money order, or debit/credit cards.

-Checks/money orders can be mailed directly to Sussex County Community College, ATTN: BURSAR’S OFFICE, B203, One College Hill Road, Newton, NJ 07860.
-Please put your Student ID number on the face of the check/money order for faster processing.
+Checks and money orders can be mailed directly to Sussex County Community College, ATTN: BURSAR’S OFFICE, B203, One College Hill Road, Newton, NJ 07860.
+Please put your Student ID number on the face of the check or money order for faster processing.
 Checks returned for Insufficient Funds will be charged a service fee of $50.

 Online payments are the quickest and most secure way to make payments.
 Visit CASHNET and enter your confidential information as requested.
 Your bank account or credit/debit card information becomes a secure, encrypted bank-to-bank transaction.
 ACH payments returned due to Insufficient Funds will be charged a service fee of $50.

-Third-Party Payments that are not considered a grant, loan, or a scholarship will need to have a Third Party/Sponsor Letter on their formal letterhead, dated with a valid signature of authority stating the amount being paid to the student’s tuition account and the date payment will be received by Sussex.
-Should the third party/sponsor make an over-payment, the funds will be returned to the third-party/sponsor, not the student.
+Third-party payments that are not considered grants, loans, or scholarships will need to have a Third-Party/Sponsor Letter on their formal letterhead, dated with a valid signature of authority stating the amount being paid to the student’s tuition account and the date payment will be received by Sussex.
+Should the third party/sponsor make an overpayment, the funds will be returned to the third party/sponsor, not the student.

 For a payment plan option for International Students, see IPP for International Students.